Introduction to Machine Learning for Research Portfolio Analysis

 If The ARI cancels or postpones an event, The ARI will automatically issue a 100% registration credit that can be used within 12 months of the date of the event by anyone at the organization, and may be used toward any ARI event, service, or product.

-Kirk is the founder and president of The Analytics Research Institute, as well as Lexical Intelligence.
+Kirk is the founder and president of The Analytics Research Institute.
 Prior to his current work, he was an integral member of two successful health science startups in Maryland.
 He joined the founding members of The Zerhouni Group as a computational linguist, designing a pharma-based search and visualization tool that formed the basis of that company’s acquisition by i3 Analytics.
 As VP of Technical Development at i3 Analytics, he guided the development of the prototype into a full-fledged search and analytics platform used by many of the top organizations in the pharma industry.

 Kirk received his Ph.D. from Ohio State, specializing in the application of statistical machine learning techniques to problems in natural language processing.